 If you think again of the Good Samaritan, he wasn't a doctor or a physician, he was just a regular guy who stopped to take an injured man to a place where he knew he'd be well looked after.
-He then used the resources that were at his disposal, to ensure the man was well cared for.
+He then used the resources that were at his disposal to ensure the man was well cared for.
 The same thing is happening today.
-Across the world there are churches based in some of the world's poorest communities in the midst of poverty doing what they can to help those in need.
+Across the world there are churches based in some of the world's poorest communities, doing what they can to help those in need.
 They are positioned to be the hands and feet of Jesus right where they are.
-What they so often lack is finance and support, that's where the global
+What they so often lack is finance and support; that's where the global Church can rally behind them.

-M \ 14 u ь.

-Show the DVD

-Church can rally behind them.
-NOTES Together we can make each other stronger.
-What about Compassion?
+Together we can make each other stronger.
 But how?
 What's the link?

+WHAT ABOUT COMPASSION?

 Well, there are organisations out there that can make the link for us.
 Organisations like Compassion, who equip churches in some of the world's poorest countries with the skills, resources and finances to reach out to the poor, the sick and the vulnerable within their communities.
 And the most vulnerable are so often children.

 Children account for nearly half of all those who live in extreme poverty.
-They bear the brunt of the effects of war and disease and often have no voice to speak up against the injustice they endure.
+They bear the brunt of war, disease and often have no voice to speak up against the injustice they endure.
 The good news is that there is something we can do.

-Compassion partners with nearly 7,000 local Christian churches in 26 countries across the world.
+Compassion partners with nearly 7,000 local Christian churches in 25 countries across the world.
 They help these churches to reach out to care for the vulnerable children within their communities.
-Collectively, they're supporting more than 1.7 million children worldwide.
+Collectively, they're supporting more than 1.8 million children worldwide.

 As an organisation that's Christ-centred, Compassion is inspired to respond as Jesus did - focusing on individuals, recognising their individuality and showing them how precious and unique they are.

-Not only are these children being given very practical benefits like food, clothing and education, loving Christian staff know them personally.
-They ensure the children are safe, that they are given an opportunity to learn about Jesus and his love for them and that they have a place where they can just be children and enjoy the freedom of playing with their friends.
+Not only are these children being given very practical benefits like food, clothing and education, but loving Christian staff know them personally.
+They ensure the children are given a chance to learn about Jesus and his love for them and that they have a place where they can just be children and enjoy the freedom of playing with their friends.

 So where do we come in?
-The great thing about Compassion is that, just as Jesus made it personal, so does Compassion.
-Jesus wants us to care so much that we're not feeling something but doing something.
-We're giving part of our well-earned income to a child who we know is in need, but we're also sharing our lives with them.
+The great thing about Compassion is that, just as Jesus did, we make it personal.
+Jesus wants us to care so much that we're not just feeling something but we're actually doing something.
+We're giving part of our wellearned income today to a child who we know is in need, but we're also sharing our lives with them.
 When you sponsor a child you are committing not only financially, but also relationally by praying for a child and sending letters to encourage them and their family.
 It's amazing how a child can bridge the global divide and unite us as the Body of Christ.

-Perhaps it's no surprise when Jesus tells us in Matthew 25:40 "40 Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me."
+Perhaps it's no surprise when Jesus tells us in Matthew 25:40 "Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me."

 To really show you Compassion in action, I've got a short film I'd like to share with you.
-I think it demonstrates how responding to Jesus's call to work together to help the poor is actually a highly effective tool to fight global poverty and reach the world's most vulnerable children.
+I think it demonstrates, far better than I could ever articulate, how responding to Jesus's call to work together to help the poor is actually a highly effective tool to fight global poverty and reach the world's most vulnerable children.

+(SHOW THE FILM)